18F/tanf-prototype/README.md

   You will also need to set some environment variables:
   	* `cf set-env tanf OIDC_RP_CLIENT_ID <Issuer ID>`
   	* `cf set-env tanf JWT_KEY "$(cat key.pem)"`
+* Create a superuser for you to log in with:  `./deploy-cloudgov.sh createsuperuser your@email.gov`
 * If you want to deploy without login.gov integration:  `cf set-env tanf NOLOGINGOV True`
   Note:  this will make it so that anybody can supply an email address and password and get in.
 It basically disables authentication.

+### Updating the App in cloud.gov

-If you want to update the app, or integrate with CI/CD to automatically push code:
+If you want to update the app:
-* Run `./deploy-cloudgov.sh` to push the changes up.
+* Run `./deploy-cloudgov.sh` to push the changes up that are in your current directory.
 * If you also have database schema changes (new columns or changes to existing ones), you will need to re-run `./deploy-cloudgov.sh updatedb"`.